Last updated: May 29, 2023

 Kentucky drug testing laws

 The state of Kentucky is among the many states that have specific laws regarding drug and alcohol testing for employment and pre-employment purposes.
-In order to protect the welfare of employees and of the public, Kentucky drug testing and alcohol testing laws for workers in transportation and mining industries are mandatory.
-School bus drivers, school bus mechanics and commercial drivers can be randomly tested for traces of drugs or alcohol in their system.
+In order to protect the welfare of employees and of the public, Kentucky drug testing and alcohol testing laws for workers in the transportation and mining industries are mandatory.
+School bus drivers, school bus mechanics, and commercial drivers can be randomly tested for traces of drugs or alcohol in their systems.
 Employers are encouraged to adopt a drug-free workplace program.
 Discounts on workers’ compensation insurance premiums and other incentives are awarded to employers who voluntarily apply for Drug-Free Workplace certification.

-The State of Kentucky’s commitment to Drug Free Workplace programs also allows companies to have comprehensive drug testing policies regardless of whether the business wishes to be certified as a drug-free workplace or not, provided the company complies with all drug testing laws.
+The State of Kentucky’s commitment to Drug-Free Workplace programs also allows companies to have comprehensive drug testing policies regardless of whether the business wishes to be certified as a drug-free workplace or not, provided the company complies with all drug testing laws.

 Studies have shown that substance abuse among employees has serious repercussions for both the working environment and the economic success of the business.
 As a result of drug and alcohol abuse, employers see increased costs related to medical fees, absenteeism, and overall productivity.